TomD0wning/DataStructuresAndAlgorithms/Searching.md

 In general the most important piece of information needed to analyse the use of a hash table is the **load factor**, **λ**.
 Conceptually if λ is small, then there is a lower chance of collisons, meaning that the table is filling up, slots where they belong.
 If λ is large , meaning the table is filling up then there are more and more collisions. this means that collision resolution is more difficult, requiring more comparisions to find an empty slot.
 With chaining, increaded collisions means an increased number of items on each chain.

 Using **open addressing** with **linear probing** the average number of comparisions is aproximately 1/2(1+1/1-λ) with an unsuccessful search giving 1/2(1+(1/1-λ)<sup>2</sup>).
 If chaining is used then the average is (1+ λ/2) for a successful case, is unsuccessful then λ comparisions.

+## Search Trees

+A search tree is a tree data structure used for locating specific keys from within a set.
+In order for a tree to function as a search tree, the key for each node must be greater than any keys in subtrees on the left, and less than any keys in subtrees on the right.

+The advantage of search trees is that their efficient search time given the tree is reasonably balanced, which is to say the leaves at either end are of comparable depths.
+Various search-tree data structures exist, several of which also allow efficient insertion and deletion of elements, which operations then have to maintain tree balance.

+Search trees are often used to implement an associative array.
+The search tree algorithm uses the key from the key-value pair to find a location, and then the application stores the entire key–value pair at that particular location.

+### Binary Trees